-This is a fun out-and-back ride along a well-graded dirt in beautiful but undramatic country near Nogales.
-The first 10 miles are on a paved road, then you have 20 miles of good dirt road before the road becomes paved again.
+This is a fun out-and-back ride along a well-graded dirt (well-graded in May 2020.
+I rode Ruby Road again in May 2022 and there was a lot of painful and slow washboard) in beautiful but undramatic country near Nogales.
+The first 10 miles are on a paved road, then you have 20 miles of dirt road before the road becomes paved again.
 The out-and-back ride is about 60 miles with 5,800 feet of climbing.
-I rode this 5/12/2020.

 Drive down I-19 to Exit 12 for Ruby Road and Hwy 289.
 I parked at the Pilot gas station on the other side of the Freeway.
 You could also turn right as you come off the Freeway and park in the large dirt area just after the Frontage road.

 The first 10 miles follow Hwy 289 west towards Peña Blanca Lake, in a generally uphill manner.
 There are a couple of downhills which make for painful riding on the way back 😢.
 At Mile Marker 10, turn left on FR 39, which very soon turns to dirt.

 The countryside and views vary dramatically as you ride the next 20 miles to where the pavement starts again.
 Some areas are wide and open, others are tighter, in shallow canyons.
 Sometimes you don’t know where the road will go, and other times you see it stretching far out in front of you.